modernassembly/Boilerplatr/README.md

 ## Requirements

 You must have [nodejs](http://nodejs.org/) installed, tested for v.0.6.0 or higher.
-[Here is a guide](http://howtonode.org/how-to-install-nodejs) for how to install nodejs on your system.
+[Here is a guide](http://howtonode.org/how-to-install-nodejs) for how to install it on your system.

 ## Installation